awsdocs/amazon-s3-developer-guide/doc_source/AuthUsingAcctOrUserCredPHP3.md

 ```

 **Note**
 You can create the `S3Client` client without providing your security credentials\.
 Requests sent using this client are anonymous requests, without a signature\.
 Amazon S3 returns an error if you send anonymous requests for a resource that is not publicly available\.
+For more information, see [Creating Anonymous Clients](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_anonymous.html) in the [AWS SDK for PHP Documentation](http://aws.amazon.com/documentation/sdk-for-php/)\.

 For working examples, see [Operations on objects](ObjectOperations.md)\.
 You can test these examples using your AWS account or IAM user credentials\.